Kmetija 2023

-Kmetija 2023 (The Farm 2023) is the twelfth season of the Slovene reality television series Kmetija.
+Kmetija 2023 (The Farm 2023) is the thirteenth season of the Slovene reality television series Kmetija.
 The season returns to the Lower Carniola region of Slovenia, in the small village of Znojile pri Krki on a newly built farm.
 This season has 22 Slovenes compete on The Farm to try and win €50,000 and win the title of Kmetija 2023.
 The season concluded after 70 days on 21 December 2023 where Žan Simonič won in the final duel against Nuša Maloprav and Alen Ploj to win the grand prize and be crowned the winner of Kmetija 2023.

 Contestants

+Amongst the contestants include, former professional footballer Alen Ploj and Vrtnice in vino commentator Nuša Maloprav.

 All contestants entered on Day 1.